 By City ordinance (14.32.300), the repair or replacement of deteriorated sidewalk, drive approach, and curb and gutter in the public way is the responsibility of the adjacent private property owner.
 Property owners can hire a contractor to accomplish the required concrete repairs, which requires a permit to work in the public way, or property owners can take advantage of the 50/50 concrete program.

-Roadway Markings & Traffic Signs
+Road Paint Markings & Traffic Signs

 Asphalt Repair & Treatment

-The Pavement Management team collects and analyzes data to determine the most cost effective maintenance strategy for the City’s roadway network.
+The Pavement Management Team collects and analyzes data to determine the most cost effective maintenance strategy for the City’s roadway network.
 The team uses an inventory database to store condition, construction, and maintenance information on a street network of 1,850 lane miles.
 Road conditions are evaluated by field inspection and automated pavement surveys and the data determines the type of maintenance plan each road receives.

 Pavements that have exceeded their functional life are programmed for reconstruction through the City’s Capital Improvement Program.
 As with pavement overlays, ADA ramps are installed and drainage impeding damaged curbs are repaired on all reconstruction projects.
 Residents can view current, upcoming, and completed street reconstruction projects on the MyStreet homepage.

-Streets Response Team
+After Hours Streets Response Team

 Report Urgent Streets Issues After-Hours